compulim/react-chain-of-responsibility/README.md

 ```

 ### Using as `IRenderFunction` in Fluent UI v8

+> We are considering deprecating the `IRenderFunction` as Fluent UI no longer adopt this pattern.

 The chain of responsibility design pattern can be used in Fluent UI v8.